A global momentum

 In 2014, US President Obama declared that “combating antibiotic-resistant bacteria is a national security priority”.
 He adopted a national strategy known as CARB (Combat Antibiotic-Resistant Bacteria) to better protect our children and grandchildren from the re-emergence of diseases and infections that the world conquered decades ago” and established a “Task Force for Combating Antibiotic-Resistant Bacteria”.(19) Later in the year, he proposed an historic investment of US$1.2 billion in the 2016 US Federal Budget to combat antibiotic resistance.(20)

 2016 has been a pivotal year for the international response to the antimicrobial resistance crisis.
 In September, the United Nations (UN) General Assembly convened for a high-level meeting on Antimicrobial Resistance.
-This is only the 4rd time in the history of the UN that a health issue has been taken up by the General Assembly, reflecting the state of urgency surrounding the issue of antimicrobial resistance.
-Member states reaffirmed their commitment to develop national action plans on AMR and leaders recognized the need for stronger systems to monitor drug-resistant infections and the volume of antimicrobials used in humans, animals and crops, as well as increased international cooperation and funding.
-Furthermore, they pledged to strengthen regulation of antimicrobials, improve knowledge and awareness, and promote best practices — as well as to foster innovative approaches using alternatives to antimicrobials and new technologies for diagnosis and vaccines.
-The World Health Organization (WHO), the Food and Agriculture Organization (FAO) and the World Animal Health Organization (WAHO) will play prominent roles in the coordination of plans and actions to tackle this health issue through a global One Health approach.(73)
+This is only the fourth time in the history of the UN that a health issue has been taken up by the General Assembly, reflecting the state of urgency surrounding this issue.
+The World Health Organization (WHO), the Food and Agriculture Organization (FAO) and the World Animal Health Organization (WAHO) will play prominent roles in the coordination of plans and actions to tackle this health issue, through a global One Health approach.(73)

 The European Commission (EU) has also played a leading role in the fight against AMR for many years, publishing reports, making strong statements as well as significantly encouraging and funding research and public health initiatives.
-More recently, the EU published its 2017 new EU One Health Action Plan against Antimicrobial Resistance.
-For example, in the countries participating in the Joint Programming Initiative on Antimicrobial Resistance, a unique international collaborative platform that coordinates national funding and supports collaborative action for filling knowledge gaps on AMR with a One Health perspective, 33% of the total investment in research on solving AMR came from the EU.
+More recently, the EU published its 2017 new EU One Health Action Plan against Antimicrobial Resistance(100).
+The Joint Programming Initiative on Antimicrobial Resistance(101) is also a unique international collaborative platform that coordinates national funding and supports collaborative action for filling knowledge gaps on AMR with a One Health perspective.